-The candidate should receive the assignment specification at the start of the delivery of Outcome 1.
+The candidate should be provided with the assignment specification at the commencement of the delivery of Outcome 1.

 The design scheme report should be of between 500 - 750 words plus calculations, diagrams and appendices which should cover the evidence requirements points of Outcome 1.